DenseLance/mcts-simple/README.md

 If you have any issues in creating your environment, you can browse the source code or check out the examples provided <a href = "https://github.com/DenseLance/mcts-simple/tree/main/examples">here</a>.

+### Applications of MCTS

+MCTS is generally used to solve reinforcement learning problems such as games.

 ### Contributions

 I appreciate if you are able to contribute to this project, since currently I am the only one maintaining this module.
 This is also the first public Python package that I have written, so if you think that something is wrong with my code, you can open an issue and I'll try my best to resolve it!